dalva24/Alastor/README.md

   <img width="880" height="400" src="client-ss.png">
 </p>

-A file transfer server and client that transfers file supporting hundreds of simultaneous connection.
+A file transfer server and client that supports hundreds of simultaneous connection, with extremely resilient connection management and retrying.
+Perfect for some of the world's worst internet connections.
 Made in Java utilizing gRPC.

 This is just a quick weekend project of mine, so the code may not be as refined.
 Expect horrible memory usage and system resource inefficiencies all around.